nahid/apify/docs/Apify-Documentation.md

 ### Native AOT Compilation

-API Tester supports Native AOT (Ahead-of-Time) compilation, which produces a self-contained executable with no dependency on the .NET runtime.
+Apify supports Native AOT (Ahead-of-Time) compilation, which produces a self-contained executable with no dependency on the .NET runtime.
 This results in:

 - Faster startup time
 - Smaller deployment size